peteroupc/peteroupc.github.io/approxtheory.md

 [^14]: Wang, Y.Q., Zhang, Y.Y, Liu, J.L., "Expectation identity of the hypergeometric distribution and its application in the calculations of high-order origin moments",Communications in Statistics--Theory and Methods 52(17), 2023. [**https://doi.org/10.1080/03610926.2021.2024235**](https://doi.org/10.1080/03610926.2021.2024235)

 [^15]: Weisstein, Eric W. "Central Moment."
 From MathWorld--A Wolfram Resource. [**https://mathworld.wolfram.com/CentralMoment.html**](https://mathworld.wolfram.com/CentralMoment.html)

+[^16]: A better term for positive operators is probably nonnegativity-preserving operators.

+[^17]: Păltănea, R., Smuc, M., "Sharp Estimates of Asymptotic Error of Approximation by General Positive Linear Operators in Terms of the First and the Second Moduli of Continuity", _Results in Mathematics_ 74 (2019).